djacobow/pidog2/rpi_lib/register_description.md

 This register contains bits that tell the current status of the PiDog, as well as bits you can set to drive outputs

-    wdog_en    : bit 0 : set to enable the countdown timer for
+    wdog_en    : bit 0 : set this to enable the countdown timer for
-                         firing the watchdog and turning off the power.
+                         firing the watchdog and turning off the Pi power.
-                         You can write a zero to this to stop the PiDog.
+                         You can write a zero to this to stop the PiDog from counting down.
+Reset default is on.
-                         If it is on, it will stay on.

-    wdog_fired : bit 1 : this will be 1 if the watchdog has expired,
-                         and will stay set until it is cleared manually.
+    wdog_fired : bit 1 : this will be set if the watchdog has expired, and it will stay set until it is cleared manually.
-                         This bit also sets the output on the fired LED (D30_1)
+                         This leaves evidence for the Pi to know if the watchdog has fired.
+This bit also controls the output on the fired LED (D30_1)

     _na_       : bit 2 : This bit is not used (reserved)

     wake_en    : bit 3 : set to enable the countdown timer for turning
                          the power back on.
-If this bit is cleared, a PiDog that is currently off will stay off.
+If this bit is cleared, a PiDog that is currently off will never turn on.
+                         On reset this is set.

-    power_on   : bit 4 : This bit tells the current power stastus of
+    power_on   : bit 4 : This bit reflects the current power stastus of
                          the PiDog.
+The PiDog will clear this bit if the watchdog fires or set it of the wake timer fires.
-You can set or clear this bit to turn the power on or off, but it can be overwritten by the PiDog itself if the wdog or wake enables are on.
-Also, if you turn it off, your Pi will lose power unless you are powering it some other way.
+                         You can set or clear this bit manually, too.
+                         Note that if you turn it off, your Pi will lose power unless you are powering it some other way!

-    led_warn   : bit 5 : This will be 1 if the watchdog will expire soon,
+    led_warn   : bit 5 : PiDog sets this to 1 if the watchdog or the wake
-                         either if the on_remaining is almost zero, or the off_remaining is almost zero, depending on the current state of the watchdog.
-It drives LED D30_2, as an indicator that the stsate will change soon.
+                         timer will fire in the next 30 seconds.
+(This is hard-coded in the firmware.)
+It drives LED D30_2, as an indicator that the state will change soon.

 ## Register 1 -- on_remaining

 This register contains the number of seconds remaining before the PiDog turns off.
 It is a 32b register.
-It only counts down if the wdog_en bit is set and the PiDog is currently on.
+It only counts down if the wdog_en bit is set and the PiDog output is currently on.

 ## Register 2 -- off_remaining

 This register contains the number of seconds remaining before a PiDog that is off turns back on again.
 It is a 32b register.
-It only counts down if the wake_en bit is set and the PiDog is in the off state.
+It only counts down if the wake_en bit is set and the PiDog output is off.

 ## Register 3 -- on_rem_resetval

 When the "wake" counter fires, turning the PiDog back on, the value in this 32b register is copied to the on_remaining register.
-The default value in this register after reset is 900 seconds.
+The reset value of this register is 900 seconds (15 minutes).

 ## Register 4 -- off_rem_resetval

 When the "wdog" counter files, turning the PiDog off, the value in this 32b register is copied to the off_remaining register.
-The default value in this register after reset is 900 seconds.
+The reset value of this register is 900 seconds (15 minutes).

 ## Register 5 -- temp_v33

 This 32b register is actually two separate halves.
-The upper 16b contains the temperature, the lower 16b, the voltage on the RPi's 3.3V pin.
+The upper 16b contains the temperature in C, the lower 16b represents the voltage on the RPi's 3.3V pin.
 Actually, the temperature is only a few bits and the voltage is only a 10b value that represents that Attiny's pin voltage relative to the internal 1.1V reference.
 If using the supplied library, these values are decoded and scaled based on the resistor values on the board, so that the actual voltage in mV is shown.

-You can write to this register, but it will be reset by the
+You can write to this register, but it will be reset by the PiDog almost immediately.

 ## Register 6 -- vsensa_vsensb